Tehreek-e-Tahaffuz-e-Pakistan

-Tehreek-e-Tahaffuz-e-Pakistan (TTP) (تحریک تحفظ پاکستان; Movement for the Protection of Pakistan) was a political party in Pakistan founded and led by nuclear scientist Abdul Qadeer Khan.
-The party is registered at the Election Commission of Pakistan and is headquartered in Islamabad.
+Tehreek-e-Tahaffuz-e-Pakistan (TTP) (تحریک تحفظ پاکستان; Movement for the Protection of Pakistan) was a political party in Pakistan founded and led by the nuclear scientist Abdul Qadeer Khan.
+The party was registered with the Election Commission of Pakistan and was headquartered in Islamabad.
 It participated in the Pakistani general elections of 2013.
 In September 2013, the party was dissolved by Abdul Qadeer Khan.

 Introduction

-The Tahreek-e-Tahafuz-e-Pakistan was formed to defend Pakistan's geographic boundaries and to develop strong socio-economic principles.
-This aim was to lead the Pakistani nation towards Quaid-e-Azam's dream of an Islamic, democratic welfare state and to build a strong Pakistan for future generations.
+The Tehreek-e-Tahaffuz-e-Pakistan was formed to defend Pakistan's geographic boundaries and to develop strong socio-economic principles.
+Its aim was to lead the Pakistani nation towards Quaid-e-Azam's dream of an Islamic, democratic welfare state and to build a strong Pakistan for future generations.
 Abdul Qadeer Khan took up this challenge and this Tahreek aimed to follow his guidelines and aspirations to achieve its objectives.

 History

 When the Pakistani nation was demoralized after the separation of East Pakistan in 1971, Khan, a nuclear scientist and patriotic Pakistani came forward and started working on a nuclear programme.
 Pakistan officially became a nuclear Power in 1998.
 All the aggression against Pakistan came to halt with this, and national moral peaked.
 Unfortunately successive governments did not harvest the socio-economic benefits that the situation offered.